 Taking refuge is something all human beings crave from time to time.
 We take refuge every time we step on the yoga mat.
 We hope for refuge when we come home from an exhaustive day.
 Shaping our practice into a tool to be used all day long, with all those we encounter, and with all the tasks we perform, allows us to experience refuge from the relentless mind, to feel refuge with the body, and to live refuge from the heart.

-Judith Hanson Lasater is offering a 5-day training this April in London that will offer insight into and focus on what we need to practice all day long with clarity and compassion.
+Judith Hanson Lasater is offering a 5-day training April 2020 in London that will offer insight into and focus on what we need to practice all day long with clarity and compassion.
 This type of practice will not only help us personally, but will help us to create the kind of world we want to live in, and to leave to our children and others who follow us.
 Read on to find out more.

 Taking refuge is something all human beings crave from time to time.
 We take refuge every time we step on the yoga mat.
 We hope for refuge when we come home from an exhaustive day.
 We might be craving ease, comfort, and a simple state of being when we walk in the park or sit on the back porch, looking at the stars.